Travel Health Information Sheets

 Lyme Disease in UK Travellers

 The disease is transmitted by Ixodes spp. ticks through salivation during feeding .
-Ixodes ticks are also the vectors for tick borne encephalitis and babesiosis.
+Ixodes ticks are also the vectors for other infections including tick borne encephalitis, rickettsial diseases, Coxiella sp., Anaplasma sp. and babesiosis.
 There are three stages of ticks (larvae, nymphs and adults) that feed only once during each stage.
 The development cycle of the ticks extends over two to three years.
-Larvae and nymphs take up the spirochete from reservoir hosts (usually small mammals such as mice) and transmit infection to humans when they are bitten.
+Larvae and nymphs take up the bacteria from reservoir hosts (usually small mammals such as mice) and transmit infection to humans when they are bitten.
 The nymph stage is usually responsible for transmitting infection.
-Larger mammals, such as deer, are not hosts for the spirochete but are necessary to maintain the adult population of ticks .
+Larger mammals, such as deer, are not hosts for the organism but are necessary to maintain the adult population of ticks .

 Ticks reside on ground level vegetation from where they can be brushed onto clothing or drop onto passing humans.
 They climb up the clothing until they find exposed skin to feed upon.
 The legs, groin, and axilla are common sites for ticks to attach.